lino-framework/voga/docs/specs/invoicing.rst

 Tariff: 80€.
 Scheduled dates:

-Let's have a closed look at the first of above invoicings.
+Let's have a closer look at the first of above invoicings.

 >>> course = rt.models.courses.Course.objects.get(pk=20)